 Exercise #1: Discuss and tweet favorite three experiences of the day (focus on the positive)

-Discussing the “Top 3” with Kia and Tesla Rose was an easy and fun thing to do in the evening.
+Discussing the “Top 3” with Kia and our daughter was an easy and fun thing to do in the evening.
 Sometimes it was surprising which experiences made the list.
 For example, one evening we were walking in the evening on a beach trail, in near-total darkness (it gets dark very early in Costa Rica) when we began to hear scurrying and rustling on either side of the narrow trail.
 The noise intensified; soon we were threading our way through a surround-sound mosh pit of horror movie sound effects.
 The experience was harrowing, but it made Kia’s Top 3 list for that day.
 She has written about the experience here.

 Simple activities, like playing in the surf at the beach, often made the list.
 So did experiences with nature … hearing or seeing howler monkeys, for example (we were on a working vacation in Costa Rica for the entire month of June).